-Saskia’s work has included studies of kinship, cosmological understandings, nationalism, globalization, temporality, transnational alliances and their historical contingencies, and more recently, air pollution, Buddhism in the Anthropocene, plastics, materiality, doubt, and inequality.
+Saskia’s work has included studies of plastics, air pollution, Buddhism in the Anthropocene, materiality, doubt, inequality, kinship, cosmological understandings, urban anthropology, nationalism, globalization, temporality, transnational alliances and their historical contingencies.

 Residencies